 Friday, July 25, 2014

-Tilly's World
+Matilda's World

 The photo above is of her in a play she recently appeared in.
 She played 'a beautiful milkmaid', and she loved it.
-I think her favorite part may have been just the chance to wear make-up.. but either way, she had a wonderful time.
+I think her favorite part may have been just the chance to wear make-up...but either way, she had a wonderful time.

 In the fall she will start third grade and so we have started the preparations - cleaning out closets, sifting through clothes to see what still fits, organizing her room, making lists of school supplies to purchase.
 It's been a great time of bonding.
 Nastia is currently in Russia with her sister, and I had the week off from work, so it's been a nice break from the crazy-busy summer Shakespeare schedule!

-Thank you to all the people who have loved and cared for us these many years - Christian friends who prayed, Catholic friends who said so many rosaries, Buddhist friends who chanted, T.M. friends who meditated, and all kinds of other friends who thought of us, held us up, sent us words of encouragement, walked us through hard times.
-It feels like Tilly is the final piece of a puzzle I have longed to complete for a decade or more.
+Thank you to all the people who have loved and cared for us these many years - Christian friends who prayed, Catholic friends who said so many rosaries, Buddhist friends who chanted, Hindu friends who did Puja, Wiccans who lit candles, T.M. friends who meditated, and all kinds of other friends who thought of us, held us up, sent us words of encouragement, walked us through hard times.
+It feels like Matilda is the final piece of a puzzle I have longed to complete for a decade or more.
 We can now focus on the normal things families focus on, and also work on getting Anya home and being one big happy family under one roof.
-I feel immense gratitude to have reached this time of celebration and peace in our lives, but I'm also grateful in the struggles, too.
-Each joy and hurt we experience is part of this incredible tapestry we weave in living this human life.
-Thank you for stitching it together with us!

 6 comments: